nasa/fprime/docs/UsersGuide/user/full-intro.md

 F´ was built to support **Command and Data Handling** (C&DH) of these space systems as well as instruments running as part of these space systems.
 This means F´ out-of-the-box is designed to handle commands sent from the ground, and respond with telemetry to the ground.
-In F´ this telemetry is broken into **Events** representing the history of actions taken by the system, and channels representing the current state of the system broken into named channels that each contain a portion of the state. e.g. an **Event** might be "Established Communications" and a **Channel** might be "Current Temperature: 3C".
+In F´ this telemetry is broken into **Events** representing the history of actions taken by the system, and **Channels** representing the current state of the system broken into named channels that each contain a portion of the state. e.g. an **Event** might be "Established Communications" and a **Channel** might be "Current Temperature: 3C".